woodser/monero-ts/docs/developer_guide/creating_wallets.md

 ## MoneroWalletKeys

-The following example shows creating a wallet which only manages keys using WebAssembly bindings to Monero Core.
-See [createWallet()](https://moneroecosystem.org/monero-javascript/MoneroWalletKeys.html#createWallet) for all options.
+This example creates a keys-only wallet using WebAssembly bindings to Monero Core.

+See [MoneroWalletKeys.createWallet()](https://moneroecosystem.org/monero-javascript/MoneroWalletKeys.html#createWallet) for all options.

 ```javascript
 let wallet = await MoneroWalletKeys.createWallet({